dalathegreat/Battery-Emulator-Wiki/docs/inverter/solax.md

     This contactor-opening-suppression seems to cause issues with double-input inverters, since the inverter insists on waiting for both batteries to open their contactors before starting.
 (Note: even if only one battery input is occupied!)
 There is a pending change to allow stubborn integrations to suspend their initial closing (but then not to reopen once closed), but this needs further testing.

 Additional: When experiencing a "waiting" status when all other settings are good, unchecking this box can result in normal operation.
 Be aware of this, as Solax is not too helpful in telling why it is in actual "waiting" status, this can be an easy test.

+In other words, experimentation required with this setting to see what works best for your components.

 ## Reverse engineering information